prominenceai/deepstream-services-library/docs/api-tee.md

 DslReturnType dsl_tee_demuxer_max_branches_set(const wchar_t* name,
     uint max_branches);
 ```
 This service sets the max-branches setting for the named Deumuxer Tee to use.
+This service will fail if called while the Pipeline is currently playing.

 **Parameters**
 * `name` - [in] unique name of the Deuxer to update.